Welcome to the Elementary School

 Steven Caley has been working at the American School of Kuwait since 2010.
 In that time, he has been a classroom teacher, assistant principal, and Director of Student Life and Communications.
 Prior to Kuwait, he taught in Canada and Australia.
 Steven holds a Bachelor of Science, Master of Teaching, Master of Education, and Principal’s Qualifications.
-Currently, Steven is a doctoral student in the Educational Leadership and Change program at the University of Southern California.
+Steven earned his Doctorate of Education from the University of Southern California.

 Salma Taha, Assistant Principal

 I am thrilled to be part of a learning community that consists of compassionate, energetic, and dedicated educators, students, and parents.
 I hope to develop and nurture a learning community, where all stakeholders feel valued, included, and respected.

 As an Assistant Principal, I am devoted to assisting your child in growing academically, socially, and emotionally.
 Through lessons both in and out of the classroom, our students will continuously be faced with opportunities for learning and growth.
 I hope to inspire your child to be an inquisitive lifelong learner and compassionate citizen.
 I believe students need to develop the skills necessary to become intrinsically motivated and discover a joy for learning through the guidance and support of educators.